Henry Waters Taft: Biography

 During the annual convention of the American Bar Association, the delegates made a trip to Bohemian Grove.
 Taft who was among them said, 'There among the giant redwoods the spirit that is San Francisco was revealed to the visitors.
 The amalgamation of San Francisco Society through its love of beauty, through it cultural purpose has no duplicate in America and the Bohemian Club which unites the world of big business and the world of fine art, literature and cultural ideals could only exist in a community such as this.'
 Taft said his brother, William Howard Taft, was also very fond of the Bohemian Club.

 He was a Trustee of the Mutual Life Insurance Company and the Central Savings Bank.

 Taft was a member of the New York City Board of Education, from 1896 to 1900; Trustee of the College of the City of New York, from 1903 to 1905; Trustee of the New York Public Library, from 1908 to 1919; President of the Council of University Settlement House, from 1917 to 1919; member of the Advisory Committee to investigate public schools of New York City, in 1931; member of the Committee on Cost of Public Education, in 1933; and President of the League for Political Education, from 1919 to 1935.

 He was affiliated with the Republican Party and was a delegate to the Republican National Convention, in 1920 and 1924.
 Taft was a supporter of the League of Nations, and wrote several articles on the organisation for the New York Times.
 He also wrote for other newspapers, including The Times.

 Taft was Chairman of the Advisory Board of The Salvation Army for New York City from 1920 to 1940.

+Marriage and Family

+Taft married Julia Walbridge Smith (1858-1942) in Troy, New York on March 28, 1883.
+They had four children: Walbridge Smith Taft (1884-1951) who enlisted in the New York National Guard in 1910, and served during World War I, later becoming an attorney at his father’s law firm, Cadwalader, Wickersham & Taft; Marian Jennings Taft (1885-1888); William Howard Taft II (1887-1952), who served in the First World War with his brother, Walbridge, and is sometimes confused with his cousin, William Howard Taft III (the son of Robert A. Taft); and Louise Witherbee Taft (1891-1926).